zephyrproject-rtos/zephyr/samples/wasm_micro_runtime/wasm_app_manager/README.rst

 - build.sh
   The script to build all binaries.
 - CMakeLists.txt
-  CMake file used to build the simple application.
+  CMake file used to build the wasm_app_manager zephyr project.
 - prj.conf
   Zephy project configuration file.
 - README.md